-- Students must make a written request to receive a refund of fees. - Refunds will NOT automatically be issued. - All enrollment fee refunds are subject to a once-a-semester \$10 Processing Fee. - If fees were paid by check, there will be a waiting period until that check clears through the student's bank before re funds can be processed. - For refunds a student must complete a Request for Refund through WebAdvisor and a check will be mailed.
+- Students must request to receive a refund of fees through WebAdvisor. - All enrollment fee refunds are subject to a once-a-semester \$10 Processing Fee. - If fees were paid by check, there will be a waiting period until that check clears through the student's bank before re funds can be processed. - For refunds a student must complete a Request for Refund through WebAdvisor and a check will be mailed.